JBlitzar/code-completion/NOTES.md

     - I made train_dataset dataset.
 Now acc stays at .3?
     - Maybe its better.
 Was it cheating before somehow?
     - Listen, I gotta go to bed.
 I'll figure this out tomorrow, or not.
+    - 167 freaking commits, code borrowed from 3 seperate codebases, and this thing doesnt even work when I give it all the answers